Indeximal/minirust-contrib-fork/spec/mem/interface.md

     /// This must at least check that the pointer is `dereferenceable` for its size
     // (IOW, it cannot be more defined than the default implementation).
     ///
+    /// The `size_computer` is given, since computing the size requires information about vtables.
+    ///
     /// Return the retagged pointer.
     fn retag_ptr(
         &mut self,